-If you to know what properties you need in HubSpot to enable a successful integration, you can see the guide here.
+You can see the guide here to know what properties you need in HubSpot to enable a successful integration.

-Are you curious to learn more about Contractbook in-app HubSpot integration and how you can use it in your contract management?
+Are you curious to learn more about Contractbook in-app HubSpot integration and how to use it in your contract management?
 Here is a link to a demo designed for you by our experts.

 If you still need additional information or assistance, reach out to us us anytime by contacting our Support Team.